11 New Zealand north island hidden gems

 2. The Old Coach Road, Ohakune

-Ohakune is an odd little place.
+Ohakune is an odd little place and well worth making a part of your New Zealand North Island itinerary.
 It’s well known for its giant carrot statue (you’ll get used to weird oversize things after a while in the country).
 Part of the sleepy town is open in Summer while during Ski Season the other half kicks into action.

 Sitting at the base of towering Mount Ruapehu, it’s an attractive base for Tongariro National Park and the famous great hike that nearly all visitors to the region will do.